+*DBH is the measurement of the diameter of the tree’s trunk at 4.5’ above grade.

 D. The requirements of this section shall not apply to:

-(1) Trees located on property under the jurisdiction of the Conservation Commission.
+(1) Trees located on property under the care and custody of the Conservation Commission.

 (2) City owned public shade trees pursuant to MGL Chapter 87.

-(3) Trees associated with emergency projects necessary for public safety, health and welfare as determined by the Building Commissioner, Director of Planning and Sustainability, or Director of Public Works.

-(4) Trees that are hazardous due to disease, age, or shallow roots, as determined and confirmed in writing by a certified arborist and reviewed by the City's Tree Warden. deemed hazardous upon completion of a risk assessment by a certified arborist with a tree risk assessment qualification and confirmed in writing for approval by the Planning Board.
+(3) Trees associated with emergency projects necessary for public safety, health and welfare as determined by the Building Commissioner, Director of Planning and Sustainability, or Director of Public Works or Tree Warden (4) Trees that are deemed hazardous upon completion of a risk assessment by a certified arborist with a tree risk assessment qualification and confirmed in writing for approval by the Planning Board.
 The Planning Board shall seek confirmation by the City's Tree Warden.

 (5) Trees affected by work performed by a utility company in maintenance of its rights-of-way or in its maintenance, repair or replacement of infrastructure that is unrelated to a development project requiring zoning relief.